oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 owner, or on behalf of itself.

 OAuth is an authorization protocol, not an authentication protocol, as OAuth does not define the necessary components to achieve user authentication.
 An authentication protocol is necessary if the goal is to authenticate users.
-An example is OpenID Connect {{OpenID}}, which builds on OAuth to provide the security characteristics and necessary components required of an authentication protocol.
+An example is OpenID Connect {{OpenID.Connect}}, which builds on OAuth to provide the security characteristics and necessary components required of an authentication protocol.

 The